 - Employment and Education Support – including job training, employment services, transportation assistance, and education programs.

-- Children, Youth, and Family Support – including childcare, after school programs, educational programs for low-income families, family resource centers, and recreation programs, mentoring, tutoring, and protective services.
+- Children, Youth, and Family Support – For example, childcare, after-school programs, educational programs for low-income families, family resource centers, recreation programs, mentoring, tutoring, and protective services.

 - Information on physical and or emotional Domestic Abuse.

 Benefits.gov is the official benefits website of the U.S. government.
 Its mission is to increase citizen access to benefit information while reducing the expense and difficulty of interacting with the government.

 The site’s core function is the eligibility prescreening questionnaire or “Benefit Finder.”
 In addition, answers to the questionnaire are used to evaluate a citizen’s situation and compare it with eligibility criteria for more than 1,200 Federally-funded benefit and assistance programs.
 The site also features a recommendation engine that customizes the user’s search for benefits based on their location or interest in a category.

 Overall, USA.gov provides information about commonly needed government services and makes them accessible anytime, anywhere, via your channel of choice.
 This government website can also help direct you to resources relating to:

 - Government benefits

 - And much more!